 a) QoSRetain_R1, QoSRetain_R2.

 b) This KPI shows how often an end-user abnormally loses a QoS flow during the time the QoS flow is used.
 It is obtained by number of QoS flows with data in a buffer that was abnormally released, normalized with number of data session time units.

-The unit of this KPI is “active release / second”.
-The KPI type is MEAN.
+b-1) Integer, active release / second

+b-2) MEAN